The Course Notes provide detailed information and background for Adventure Consultants' Ice Climbing Courses.

 To make the most of your climbing experience we encourage you to work on your fitness prior to the course.
 A good level of fitness takes time and commitment and can only be achieved by either training hard or being constantly physically active.
-In training it is best to actually carry a pack for long periods on hills and uneven terrain on a regular basis.
 Your own level of enjoyment will be directly related to your level of fitness.
 See our Fitness Training Programs for information on how we can help you prepare for your course.

-For special diets such as vegan and gluten/dairy free we will call you to discuss your needs and how this will work in the group cooking situation.
-In some cases, people with specific requirements that are not compatible with a group situation will be asked to supply some or all of their own food.
+For special diets such as vegan and gluten or dairy free we will call you to discuss your needs and how this will work in the group cooking situation.

 Clothing & Equipment